Fasarion/QuestGraph/README.md

 ## Usage

-Documentation on the parts of the tools a guide on how to use the tool and a class diagram can be found in this [zip-file](https://drive.google.com/file/d/1ZEhgC2A6yhQt9h_DpFg0HFmpkeYqxWoY/view?usp=sharing)
+Documentation, a tutorial on how to use the tool and a class diagram can be found in the following [zip-file](https://drive.google.com/file/d/1ZEhgC2A6yhQt9h_DpFg0HFmpkeYqxWoY/view?usp=sharing)

 ## Contribution